 The Australians, on the other hand, prefer an active lifestyle filled with exploration.
 Australians don’t watch as much TV as we do for the same reason.
 Yes, there are people in this world who are willing to consciously miss X Factor.
 Can you imagine that?

 That noted, our cup of diversity stands on a shelf of thin ice.
-We often lack the quality of food in many places and our prices are sky-high of compared to the average check in an Australia establishment.
+We often lack the quality of food in many places, and our prices are sky-high compared to the average check in an Australian establishment.

-The difference in other types of consumer goods like shopping is pretty much on pare here and there.
-There are as many shops, luxury boutiques and branded stores in London as there are in Melbourne or Sydney.
+The difference in other consumer goods like shopping is pretty much on par here and there.
+There are as many shops, luxury boutiques, and branded stores in London as in Melbourne or Sydney.